Conditional Routing in LangGraph Workflows

 Creating Custom Nodes

-Custom nodes execute the step-by-step logic of the workflow.
-The first node, analyze_sentiment, passes the tweet to the structured LLM wrapper to categorize the feedback:
+Custom nodes run the step-by-step logic of the workflow.
+The first node, analyze_sentiment, passes the tweet to the structured LLM wrapper to classify the feedback:

 PYTHON